DyRA: Portable Dynamic Resolution Adjustment Network for Existing Detectors: Introduction

+In this paper, we propose a portable run-time adaptive scaling network called \textit{\nName}, which produces an image-specific scale factor.
+Fig.~\ref{fig:architecture} illustrates how the proposed image scaler can be plugged into an existing detector.
+Note that the input to the scaler module is the image, while its output is a single scale factor for the resolution. \textit{\nName} is designed as a separate companion neural network with convolution and transformer blocks and is jointly trained with a conventional object detector.
+By jointly training these two networks, the scale factor can be optimized to maximize the performance of the detector while learning the input-specific scale factor.

+When training \textit{\nName}, two newly designed loss functions are applied, which are depicted in \cref{fig:loss_rel}.
+The image typically includes several different-sized objects, which makes it hard to decide the scale factor to provide accuracy gain for all instances.
+Hence, \textit{ParetoScaleLoss} aims to minimize the accuracy drop caused by the size variation by employing Pareto optimality~\cite{coello2007evolutionary} and Maximum Likelihood Estimation (MLE)~\cite{maron1997framework} from \textit{ScaleLoss}, which is for box-specific scale factor.
+The optimization of the box-level scale factor is executed by enlarging or reducing it based on the given box size. \textit{BalanceLoss} modifies the overall scale factor's position based on the localization performance to have a network-aware scale factor.
+Through these loss functions, the scale factor can be optimized for scale robustness while considering the performance of the detector.

-Different from previous methods, \textit{{\nName}} does not require domain-specific knowledge about the input data.
-It is also worthwhile to mention that our method is designed to be portable to existing detectors.
-The automatic scaling decision in Hao et al.~\cite{hao2017scale}, for instance, cannot be applied to other object detectors as the entire neural network is customized for the resized image.
-Our method does not require any architectural modification to the object detector only modifying the inputs.
-To the best of our knowledge, our network is the first attempt to dynamically optimize the hyper-parameter in a fully separable network from the existing networks.
-Moreover, our network yields a continuous scale factor that provides extensive scale coverage for higher detection performance.
-This is important because the resolution has a continuous domain, but selecting from a few discrete sizes can lead to a distribution mismatch.
+Different from prior approaches, \textit{\nName} provides high portability to existing detectors without domain-specific knowledge about the input data once after the training.
+For instance, the automatic scaling decision in Hao et al.~\cite{hao2017scale} is not transferable to other detectors because the entire neural network is adapted by the resized image.
+To the best of our knowledge, \textit{\nName} is the first attempt to dynamically optimize the hyper-parameter in a fully separable network from existing networks in an end-to-end manner.
+Furthermore, our network yields a continuous scale factor that offers extensive scale coverage, resulting in higher detection performance.
+This is crucial because selecting from a few discrete sizes can lead to a distribution mismatch due to the continuous range of the resolution.